-Let us look at some of the most well-known and popular German coffee brands on the market today.
+Let us look at some of the most well-known and famous German coffee brands on the market today.

 The brand came to life in 1895 by Johann Jacobs.
-Today, this company is exporting all over the world.
+Today, this company exports all over the world.

 The expansion of this company mainly happened in the 1970s.

-This is possibly at the top of the list of best German coffee brands and one of the most well-known internationally.
+This is possibly at the top of the list of best coffee brands in Germany and one of the most well-known internationally.

 One of the oldest companies, Melitta produces a variety of products.
-Not only do they produce coffee but they also produce coffee filters.
+Not only do they produce German coffees but they also produce coffee filters.
 The company was founded in 1908 and has grown tremendously since then.

 Tchibo is a chain of retailers founded in 1949 with more than 1000 shops.
 It was founded by Carl Tchilinghiryan and Max Herz.
 The name Tchibo is an abbreviation for Tchiling ang Bohnen coffee beans.